10 October, 2021

 R. Linda:

-Since there isn't much going on, I thought I might take you on a photographic journey of New England in the fall.
+Since there isn't much going on, I decided to take you on a photographic journey of New England in the fall.
 This way you know what all the hub-bub is about when you hear someone from New England or even a transplanted Irishman say, "It is leaf peeper season!" which is the New England way of saying the fall tourists who come solely to enjoy the colours, quaint inns, and our foods, invade us again after the big summer surge.
-The difference in this set of tourists is that they are usually older, not so many kiddos along for the trip.
+The difference in this set of tourists is that they are usually older, and there are not so many kiddos along for the trip.
 The reason is the kiddos get bored and would rather be doing something at a water park (all closed now) than being dragged along as their elders, ooh and ahh over leaves.

-If you tunnel inside you can throw your voice so it sounds otherworldly
+If you tunnel inside, you can throw your voice so it sounds otherworldly

 From inside one of the stone tunnels